 Author: Amber Land

-By Amber Land Nearly 75 years ago, Juanita Hamilton made history as the first Miss Texas Southern University (TSU)—an achievement that became a turning point for the institution and its students.
-Before Hamilton, three women had held the title of Miss TSU, but under the university’s former name, Texas State University for Negroes.
-While their […]
+By Amber Land Nearly 75 years ago, Juanita Hamilton made history as the first Miss Texas Southern University [TSU]—an achievement that became a turning point for the institution and its students.
+Hamilton enrolled at TSU in 1948, under its former name of Texas State University for Negroes.
+Determined to set a new precedent, TSU students petitioned […]

 TSU Comm Week 2024: Campus leaders and media professionals urge students them to amplify their voices.